 Living in the residence halls and participating in extracurricular activities are important features of the American Farm School life.
-Diversity within the student body from all areas of Greece is a key component of the AFS experience.
+Our students come from all areas of Greece, making for a diverse student body that brings a unique character to the AFS residential experience.
 Through exposure to different socio-economic, cultural and educational backgrounds, students build new friendships, expand their social horizons, and increase their understanding of themselves and others.

 The Student Life staff is a team of trained professionals who oversee the students’ daily program, residence hall supervision, dining facilities, and student life activities.
 We also have a full-time doctor and a certified nurse, who is also a trained Student Life staff member.
 If necessary, students are escorted to Thermi’s Health Center or a local hospital.
 Additionally, we have a School psychologist on our student support team who facilitates learning and promotes the cognitive, social, and personal development of all students, as well as their psychological well-being.
 Students can meet individually with the School psychologist to manage stress/anxiety, social problems, self-esteem, or resolve conflicts.